jubnzv/qtask/README.md

 ## Building

 First of all, you need to install the dependencies.
 You will need Qt at least version 5.14.
+For earlier versions of Qt, some features will be disabled.

 On Debian-based distributions you need to run the following command: